gmso/hybrid-django-react/README.md

 You will be prompted for some information like project name, email, etc. This data is needed to change the configuration files accordingly

-After the script has run, you don't need this tool anymore :)
+After the script has run, you don't need this tool anymore 😀

 Simply start the docker container to start working:
 ```
 docker-compose up -d
 ```

+You can then work as usual on your Django project.

+The entry point of the React render can be edited from the file `frontend/index.js`

 ## Debugging with Docker and VSCode